 Paul Leroy Robeson was a Renaissance man who spent most of his life fighting injustice, for which he was roundly persecuted.
 He was an actor, orator, athlete, lawyer, singer, author, scholar, activist and linguist.
 Most of all, the “tallest man in the forest” – he stood 6-foot-3 – was an authentic American Hero.

-He was born in 1898 in Princeton, NJ, the son of a former slave who became an educated minister and a Quaker mother – the Rev. William Drew Robeson and Maria Louisa Bustill.
+He was born April 9, 1898, in Princeton, NJ, the son of a former slave who became an educated minister and a Quaker mother – the Rev. William Drew Robeson and Maria Louisa Bustill.
 The Bustills were a prominent Philadelphia family with a storied history: Maria’s great-grandfather, a baker, supplied bread to Washington’s army during the Revolutionary War and founded a mutual-aid society for blacks.

 In 1933, a magazine wrote asking Robeson for the correct pronunciation of his last name: